National Broadband Network: 2009

-The Rudd Government announced it would bypass the existing copper network by constructing a new national network combining fibre to the premises (FTTP), fixed wireless and satellite technologies.
+The Rudd government announced it would bypass the existing copper network by constructing a new national network combining fibre to the premises (FTTP), fixed wireless and satellite technologies.
 The first Rudd government had proposed to develop a modern optical fibre telecommunications network to provide broadband access to 93% of the Australian population at 100 Mbit/s, with those areas and people outside the network footprint to be provided broadband access through fixed wireless and geosynchronous telecommunications satellite.

 The cost estimate rose to $43 billion and later revised to $37.4 billion.
 The project was to be financed by a combination of a Federal Government investment of $30.4 billion and private investment for the remainder.

 Dividends were to be paid after completion in 2021 to the federal government, with the government's contribution repaid by 2034.
 A return on investment of 7.1% was expected on revenue of $23.1 billion by 2021.

 Tasmania was selected for a trial deployment based on the Tasmanian Government's submission to the RFP.
 A forced structural separation of Telstra was threatened but not completed.
 NBN Co was established on 9 April 2009 and Mike Quigley appointed chief executive officer on 25 July.

 2010

 An implementation study was commissioned in April 2009 and released on 6 May.
 In April, NBN Co issued a request for tender (RFT) for the major FTTP rollout.
-Fourteen vendors submitted a proposal; however, NBN Co suspended the process on |1 April 2011, as the prices were unacceptably high.
+Fourteen vendors submitted a proposal; however, NBN Co suspended the process on 1 April 2011, as the prices were unacceptably high.
 The first FTTP customers were connected in July 2010.

-The Gillard Government was elected at the 2010 Australian federal election.
+The Gillard government was elected at the 2010 Australian federal election.
 As a minority government priority was given to regional and rural areas, areas from which supporting cross-bench MPs were elected.
 An increase in the peak speed to one gigabit per second was announced in response to Google Fiber developments in the USA.
 After the election Opposition Leader Tony Abbott appointed Malcolm Turnbull as Shadow Minister for Communications and Broadband, stating that he believed the NBN to be a white elephant and that Turnbull had "the technical expertise and business experience to entirely demolish the government on this issue".

 NBN Co's business plan was released on 20 December 2010, including forecasts and network design incorporating these priorities.
 Tasmania was selected as the first state for a three-stage trial FTTP rollout.
 Stage one was announced in July 2009.
 The first customers were connected a year later.
 Stages two and three were announced on 21 October 2009 and 1 March 2010, respectively.

+Under the 2010 NBN Co corporate plan, it was estimated that the NBN construction would require A$27.5 billion in government equity and raise an estimated A$13.4 billion in debt funding without government support; a total funding requirement of A$40.9 billion up to FY2021.
+Financial forecasts for NBN Co assuming a 7% internal rate of return (IRR) expect the government and debt equity will be fully repaid including accrued interest by FY2040.